Young children learn by copying. So parents can show, by their own example, what healthy eating is.

 Use a mixture of some high fibre foods and some low fibre foods e.g. wholemeal and white bread, rather than only high fibre foods.

 Young children need plenty of high iron foods.
 The best sources are red meat, pork and dark poultry meat.
 Some iron is also found in oily fish -sardines, mackerel and salmon.
-Pulses, beans, egg yolks, fruit and vegetables contain small amounts.
+Pulses, beans, egg yolks, fruit and vegetables contain small amounts and need to be combined with a high vitamin C food to ensure good iron absorption.

 Do not give tea to young children, as it reduces iron absorption.